emberjs/website/source/blog/2019-01-04-the-ember-times-issue-79.md

 The integration with our search provider, [Algolia](https://www.algolia.com/) that powers both [Ember Guides](https://github.com/ember-learn/guides-app) and [Ember API Docs](https://github.com/ember-learn/ember-api-docs) has now become even more performant!

-Our friends are Algolia have enabled us to improve API docs search performance by as high as 285% for some countries in Europe!
+The work from our friends at Algolia unlocked a performance boost of the API docs search by as high as 285% for some countries in Europe!
 The map shows data centers where the API docs are currently stored and (on the right) the performance improvement for the top searching countries.

 ---